M66 motorway

 The M66, also known as the Bury Easterly Bypass, is a motorway in Lancashire and Greater Manchester, England.
 It is 8 mi long and provides part of the route between the M62 and M60 motorways and the M65, with the rest being provided by the A56.

 Historically the motorway used to continue southward around the east side of Manchester, but in 1998 this section was renumbered and became part of the M60 Manchester orbital motorway.

 Route

-The M66 starts at the Simister Island, a junction with the M60 and M62, and heads north as a continuation of the M60 as a three-lane dual carriageway.
+The M66 starts at Simister Island, a junction with the M60 and M62, and heads north as a continuation of the M60 as a three-lane dual carriageway.
 It passes the eastern edge of Whitefield, through junction 3, goes underneath the East Lancashire Railway and enters the suburbs of Bury.
 It reduces to two lanes at junction 2 and then climbs onto an elevated section, passing through a post war housing estate.
 At the end of the elevated road, a third climbing lane is added to the summit of the hill.
 The road then runs to the east of Ramsbottom and the East Lancashire Railway and ends near Edenfield, where the road continues as the A56 dual carriageway.